 You find all scientific publications on our publication server:

 Research with and for business and industries or sectors.
-Here you find selected sample projects.
+In the following you find selected sample projects.
+A complete list is available here.

 Cookie Settings